Deploying finetuned models

 Deployment Considerations

-Optimisation techniques, such as quantisation, can help reduce the resource footprint of your model.
-However, these optimisations often come with additional steps in your workflow and require careful evaluation to ensure they don't negatively impact model performance.
-Rigorous evaluation becomes crucial in quantifying the extent to which you can optimise without compromising accuracy or functionality.
+Optimization techniques, such as quantization, can help reduce the resource footprint of your model.
+However, these Optimizations often come with additional steps in your workflow and require careful evaluation to ensure they don't negatively impact model performance.
+Rigorous evaluation becomes crucial in quantifying the extent to which you can optimize without compromising accuracy or functionality.

 Deployment Options and Trade-offs